Visit our Libraries - Young, Hillyer & Josten. Request books online - fast delivery. Learn more

 Formatting, deadlines, citation management, and copyright for Smith students.
 Finding honors projects, theses, and dissertations from Smith and other institutions.

-A repository of scholarship and research materials created and curated by Smith faculty, students, and staff.
+A repository of scholarship created by Smith faculty, students, and staff, including Smith theses and dissertations

 Using copyrighted works for education and research, copyright protections, fair-use principles.